vegai/chaos/README.md

 Password metadata storager and xsalsa20 hasher.

-# warnings

-The data structures aren't fixed yet, and I'll be probably changing them in ways that will totally break your existing data.

 # installation / requirements

 Rust stable (known to work on 1.8) needed to compile.